Muna Madan: Synopsis

 Muna Madan follows the life of Madan, a Chhetri man from Kathmandu who leaves Muna, his wife, to go to Lhasa to earn a fortune.
 He is cautioned against leaving by both Muna and his elderly mother, but he decides to leave anyway.
-While he initially intends to spend just a few weeks in Lhasa, he spends a longer time there, becoming entranced by the city's beauty.
-He finally sets off for Kathmandu but falls sick with cholera on the way.
+While he initially intends to spend just a few weeks in Lhasa, he spends a longer time there to earn more fortune, but he can't tolerate the cold.
+After talking with his friends, he finally starts to set off for Kathmandu but falls sick with jaundice on the way.
 His travelling companion, Ram, returns to Kathmandu and tells Muna that her husband has died.

 But Madan is rescued by a 'Bhote', a Tibetan man.
 Tibet is called 'Bhot' in the Nepali language, drawn from the classical Tibetan name for Tibet, Bod.
-The Tibetan nurses Madan back to health, leading Madan to realize that men are great not because of their castes but because of their hearts.
+The Tibetan nurses Madan back to health, leading Madan to realize that men are great not because of their castes nor race but because of their hearts and humanity.
 In the Nepali Hindu caste system, a Tibetan, as a meat-eating Buddhist, would have been considered 'untouchable' by devout Hindus.
 The couplet uttered by Madan while touching the Tibetan's feet, a sign of great respect in Khas Nepali culture, has since taken on the status of modern proverbs, often uttered by Nepalis in their daily speech:

 When Madan finally returns to Kathmandu, he discovers that his elderly mother has died of old age while Muna has died of a broken heart.
 Madan comes to conclusion that riches have little value when you have no one to share them with.
 He vows to follow them into death and subsequently passes away at the end of the poem.